 - lots of chocolate that will easily melt in the heat

-If you are used to having a tea or coffee each morning, take one with you for the expedition.
+TOP TIP: If you are used to having a tea or coffee each morning, take these supplies with you for the expedition.
+It’ll make starting each morning a lot easier!

 Some sachets already come with flavorings like this one.